 - Hot glue gun

-Step One: This wreath uses an embroidery hoop to display the shirt graphic.
-After painting my embroidery hoop navy blue, I cut open the back of my baby onesie so I could frame the graphic that was on the front.
-At first the image wasn’t very centered in my hoop, but I kept stretching the oneise until the image looked nice.
+Step One: Stretch the shirt design in an embroidery hoop.
+This wreath uses an embroidery hoop to display the shirt graphic.
+After painting my embroidery hoop navy blue, I cut open the back of my baby bodysuit so I could frame the graphic that was on the front.
+At first the image wasn’t very centered in my hoop, but I kept stretching the bodysuit until the image looked nice and was centered.

 Step Two: Wrap the foam wreath form with ribbon.
 I chose to use a striped ribbon in blue and white.
 To add the yellow, I used one of my kids’ markers, a yellow Pip-Squeak, and colored every other white stripe yellow.
 It worked out really well.
 I’m not sure if the color will fade, but since my wreath is living indoors it should be fine.
 We’ll see!

-Step Three: If you wish to add flowers to your wreath like I did, you can make them using ribbon, felt, fabric, or burlap!
+Step Three: Make ribbon flowers.
 My flowers were made using 10-12″ strips of ribbon in yellow, blue and white.
 I used a running stitch along one of the edges of the ribbon and then pulled the thread which gathered the ribbon.
 I then wrapped the ribbon into circles and stitched in place.

-There are lots of fun tutorials on Pinterest for making ribbon and fabric flowers you can check out.
+There are lots of fun tutorials on Pinterest for making ribbon and fabric flowers.
 Joann’s also sells some pre-made fabric flowers!
 I found these fun baseball buttons at Joann Fabrics to add to the center of each of my flowers.

 Step Four: Time to assemble the wreath.
 Glue the embroidery hoop with your graphic to the center of the foam wreath form.
 I used hot glue.